 An exclusive 25-man roster will be used in the playoffs and no replacements will be allowed during the series.
 Each playoff team must submit its playoff roster to the League Office and opponent before the start of each playoff series.
 Different rosters can be used in each round of the playoffs.

 A team may use a three man starting rotation with the #1 starter having no less than 24 MLB starts and #2 and #3 starters having no less than 18 MLB starts.
 A team may use a four-man rotation if each of the four starters has a least 12 MLB starts.
+A starting pitcher must have 12 MLB starts to start any playoff game.
+For 7 game playoff series, starters with 24+ GS are unrestricted and may pitch as often as rest rules allow.
+Starters with 18-23 starts may only start two games in a series but are allowed to start on 3 days rest.
+Starters with 12-17 starts may only start twice in a series and may not start on 3 days rest.
 If a relief pitcher has 45 MLB innings pitched or more on the season, he is considered full-time and thus unlimited for the playoff series.
 He, of course, must follow standard relief rest rules.
 Relievers are limited to 10 percent of their major league relief innings pitched for a series if they pitched under 45 MLB innings.
 For any games that go past the 10th inning, those innings do not count toward the inning count.
 Starters can be used as relievers and are considered long relievers for fatigue rating.
 The normal rest requirement is applied.
 Series have one off days between games 2 and 3 and 5 and 6.
 There are two off days between series.
 Starting pitchers follow regular season rest requirements, including 3 days rest and rest needed by days off.
 That means if your #1 starter goes in games 1, 4 and 7 of a series, they will not be available until game 2 of the next series.

 Batters get 10 percent of their major league plate appearances for each series.
 Full-time players will not need to be kept track of unless they are also limited or restricted.
 Players who are limited or restricted get 10 percent of the plate appearances versus the limited or restricted side.
 Once a player is out of plate appearances, the pitcher's #1 card is used when that player comes to bat.
 After the 10th inning, plate appearances do not count against a player's totals.
 However, they would count against limitations and restrictions.